 Companies operating in China are required to participate in various government sponsored employee benefit plans, including certain social insurance, housing funds and other welfare-oriented payment obligations, and contribute to the plans in amounts equal to certain percentages of salaries, including bonuses and allowances, of our employees up to a maximum amount specified by the local government from time to time at locations where we operate our businesses.
 The requirement of employee benefit plans has not been implemented consistently by the local governments in China given the different levels of economic development in different locations.
 Companies operating in China are also required to withhold individual income tax on employees' salaries based on the actual salary of each employee upon payment.
 We have not made adequate employee benefit payments for some employees.
-The General Office of the Central Committee of the Communist Party of China and the General Office of the State Council of the PRC issued the Reform Plan of the State Tax and Local Tax Collection Administration System, or the Tax Reform Plan, on July 20, 2018, which provides that commencing from January 1, 2019, tax authorities would be responsible for the collection of social insurance contributions.
-The effect of the Tax Reform Plan is still uncertain.
 With respect to the underpaid employee benefits, we may be required to make supplemental contributions for these plans as well as pay late fees and fines.
 With respect to the underwithheld individual income tax, we may be required to make up sufficient withholding and pay late fees and fines.
 If we are subject to late fees or fines in relation to the underpaid employee benefits and underwithheld individual income tax, our financial condition and results of operations may be adversely affected.